-Remember, all fats are loaded with calories, so use them sparingly.
+Remember, all fats have twice the calories of carbohydrates and protein, so use them sparingly.

 |Canola Oil||Is a good source of plant-based omega-3 fatty acids, which help reduce the risk of heart disease and may reduce the risk of ischemic stroke.||Use in cooking whenever you want a neutral tasting oil.
 Toss with root vegetables, then roast in the oven.
 Mix a dash of canola oil with lemon juice and salt and pepper, and toss in a salad of apples, fennel, and greens.
 Use instead of margarine or shortening to grease cookware.|

 |Fish: Salmon, Tuna, Trout, Striped Bass, Mackerel, Herring, Sardines||Dietary omega-3 fatty acids from fish help reduce the risks of heart disease and sudden cardiac death.||Baste a fillet of salmon with a teaspoon of olive oil, toss on some sprigs of rosemary or thyme, some salt and pepper, then roast for 17 minutes at 350 degrees.
 Make a light tuna salad with a bit of olive oil or canola oil instead of mayonnaise.
 Brush a fillet of trout with olive oil and lemon, then coat with seasoned breadcrumbs and bake for Mediterranean taste.|

 |Nuts: Almonds, Walnuts, Pecans, Peanuts||Contain healthy poly- and monounsaturated fats that, when substituted for other fatty foods, can help reduce "bad" LDL cholesterol and total cholesterol levels.||Eat raw, as a healthy snack, instead of chips or crackers.
 Pulverize into crumbs and use to bread a trout fillet, then saute lightly in canola oil. *Avoid nuts roasted with oil and salt.|